-Registration for pre-K, kindergarten and students entering grades 1-6 usually begins in January.
+Registration for pre-K, kindergarten and students entering grades 1-6 usually begins in December.
 The process is first open for current students and families.
 After a determined date, the enrollment process is open to the wider community.
 Current families should be attentive to these dates and in communication with the administration so that they do not lose their spot.

-To be eligible to enter Pre-K, a child must be 2 years and 9 months of age by September 30 of that year and potty trained.
+To be eligible to enter Pre-K, a child must be 3 years of age by September 30 of that year and completely potty trained.